ProgerXP/Notepad2e/README.md

 Value | Meaning
 ------|--------
 0 | No evaluation (as in *Notepad2*)
-1 | Evaluate selection or, if empty - entire current line (if valid) 2 | Evaluate selection only (if it's a valid expression)
+1 | Evaluate selection or, if empty - entire current line (if it's a valid expression) 2 | Evaluate selection only (if it's a valid expression)

 ### TitleLanguage